 This Certificate shall not be valid for any purpose unless it has been countersigned and registered by the Transfer Agent and Registrar.

-Dated: HERITAGE PROPANE PARTNERS, L.P.
+Dated:

-Countersigned and Registered by: By:

-President

-as Transfer Agent and Registrar
+HERITAGE PROPANE PARTNERS, L.P.
+By: Heritage Holdings, Inc., its General Partner Countersigned and Registered by: Ву: Chairman and Chief Executive Officer as Transfer Agent and Registrar

-By: By:

-Authorized Signature By:
+Ву: Authorized Signature Ву: